 A benefit concert for Louie and Steve Hadju Nemeth will take place on Saturday June 17,2017 at Middlebush Volunteer Fire Department starting at 2pm.
 Louie and Steve were both life members of the organization and Louie was an Ex Chief of Middlebush, Fire District 1 Commissioner and member of Somerset Fire and Rescue as well.
 Earlier this year, we lost Louie suddenly and this event is a Fund Raiser for his family.

-On March 12th, 2016 please join the Middlebush Volunteer Fire Department for our Annual Corned Beef & Cabbage Dinner!
-As we have in the past, our amazing cooks will be preparing some delicious Corned Beef, Cabbage, Potatoes and Carrots … and of course we’ll have Irish Soda Bread and drinks.
+On March 11th, 2017 please join the Middlebush Volunteer Fire Department for our Annual Corned Beef & Cabbage Dinner!
+As we have in the past, our amazing cooks will be preparing some delicious Corned Beef, Cabbage, Potatoes and Carrots … and of course we’ll have Irish Soda Bread.
+This year we’ve been able tolower the price by making the event BYOB.
 In addition, as in prior years, the ‘Heritage Irish Dance Company’ will be joining us Continue reading →